vassvik/odin-superluminal/README.md

 git clone https://github.com/vassvik/odin-superluminal.git
 ```

-Now simply add `import "shared:superluminal"` in you want to instrument and call `InstrumentationScope` wherever you want.
+Now simply add `import "shared:superluminal"` in the files you want to add instrumentation to and call `InstrumentationScope` wherever you want.

 Compile your exe and run it in Superluminal Performance, and everything should just work.